How we deal with anti social behaviour

 Criminal Behaviour Order (CBO)

 In serious cases of anti-social behaviour, or when an Acceptable Behaviour Contract has been unsuccessful in changing a person's behaviour, a Criminal Behaviour Order (CBO) may be the next course of action.
 A CBO is a civil court order that imposes strict conditions stating what the person cannot do and possibly where they cannot go.
 It can also impose positive requirements to address the underlying causes of the anti-social behaviour.
-It lasts for a minimum of 2 years.
+It lasts for a minimum of two years.
 The breach of a CBO is where the individual does not comply with the terms of the order.
 This is a criminal offence and could result in a custodial sentence of up to five years imprisonment.

 Public spaces protection order